13 Vendémiaire: Vendémiaire

 The Convention quickly realised that it was in severe danger, and that an enemy force was on French soil; indeed, the insurrection in Paris meant that there was now an enemy force within the capital itself.
 The Convention declared its intention to remain in their meeting rooms until the crisis was resolved.
 It called for the formation of three battalions of Patriots to be raised from the Jacobin military staff dismissed after 9 Thermidor.
 Général Jean-François, baron de Menou was given command of the defence of the capital, but he was severely outnumbered with only 5,000 troops on hand to resist the Royalist army of 25,000 men.

 On 12 Vendémiaire (4 October 1795), the National Guard arrived in Le Peletier in an attempt to put down the unrest.
-The Military Committee of the Sections of the Capital under the command of Richer de Sévigny announced that the decrees of the Convention were no longer recognised.
-Général Louis Michel Auguste Thévenet took command of the National Guard in the Le Peletier section.
+The Military Committee of the Sections of the Capital under the command of Jean-Thomas-Élisabeth Richer de Sérizy announced that the decrees of the convention were no longer recognised.
+Général Louis Michel Auguste Thévenet (called Danican) took command of the National Guard in the Le Peletier section.
 The Convention ordered Menou to advance into Le Peletier, to disarm the entire area, and to close Danican's headquarters.
 Generals Despierres and Verdière were sent to Menou to assist him.
 Menou divided his force into three columns and planned an advance into Le Peletier on the evening of 12 Vendémiaire.
 When the advance was set to begin, Despierres reported that he was unwell and unable to proceed, and Verdière refused to advance.
 Menou timidly advanced towards the Royalist force, inviting the rebels to discuss terms of their dispersal.
 He withdrew after receiving the insurgents' promise to disarm.

-The Le Peletier section, seeing this as a sign of weakness on the part of the Convention, called upon the other sections of Paris to rise up.
+The Le Peletier section, seeing this as a sign of weakness on the part of the convention, called upon the other sections of Paris to rise up.
 Menou realised his mistake, and launched a cavalry attack down the Rue du Faubourg-Montmartre, temporarily clearing the area of Royalists.
-The Convention dismissed Menou from the command and ordered Paul François Jean Nicolas Barras to take over the defence of the Convention.
+The Convention dismissed Menou from the command and ordered Paul François Jean Nicolas Barras to take over the defence of the convention.